 In my experience, people can spot desperation a mile off.
 If you’re in a desperate situation and come across that way it puts you in a lesser light to someone who has options and has more of an aloof attitude.
 Besides, what position would you rather be in?
 Would you rather have options or be totally at the mercy of whatever comes to you?

 In the grander scheme of things change is automatic.
-I got asked in an interview recently if there is anything I would change about the world and the answer is no because change is always occurring.
-I would however continue to adapt myself in response to the changing world.
+I got asked in an interview recently if there is anything I would change about the world and my answer was no, because change is always occurring.
+Instead, I would continue to adapt myself in response to the changing world.
 I believe world will automatically transform as I do.

 Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.